PankovSerhii/taxi-app/README.md

 ## <a id="how-to-run"></a>How to run
 [content](#content)
-- Fill (real variables names in ConnectionUtil) to ConnectionUtil.
+- Fill real variables names to ConnectionUtil.
 - Initialize DB using init_db.sql file.
 - Configure Tomcat
 - Launch the project